moderntribe/square-one/docs/README.md

 We’ve baked in some advanced image handling into SquareOne, including src-set, responsive images, lazy-loading, and have some additional S3/CDN modules for offloading media.

 #### Components
 We’ve enforce a component pattern to our Front-end tech so we can cleanly separate logic and presentation.
-This makes things more reusable and portable.
+Each component is built to have it's own contained markup, styles, javascript, and models for maximum portability.
+This makes things very DRY and reusable and aligns well with a design system.

 ## Back-End <a name="backend"></a>